Is Premillennialism the historic faith of the Church? (Overview of the Millennial Positions)

 The early church fathers, whether millennialist or otherwise, believed that the church was the new Israel and that Christians, consisting of both Jews and Gentiles, are now God’s chosen people (1 Peter 2:9).
 [Per the olive tree of Romans 11, those believing in Christ have been grafted in, and those denying Christ are no longer attached].
 They certainly taught Jews could be saved, but only through the atoning sacrifice of Jesus, and no other way.
 In other words, they did not see the church and Israel as distinct dispensations.
 Per 2nd century Justin Martyr in his Dialogue with Trypho, “For the true spiritual Israel, and descendants of Judah, Jacob, Isaac, and Abraham, … are we who have been led to God through this crucified Christ.”

 After a close examination of early Christian authors prior to Papias (including 1 Clement, 2 Clement, the Epistle of Barnabas, the Didache, Ignatius, and Hermas), Boyd discovered that the differences between them and the premillennial construct of Dr. Ryrie are “profound and disqualify any claim that pretribulation, dispensational premillennialism existed in any form in the period.”
-Also, “The Majority of the writers/writings in this period (70-165 A.D.) completely identify Israel with the church.”
+Ultimately, he concluded that, “The Majority of the writers/writings in this period (70-165 A.D.) completely identify Israel with the church.”

 In fact, Boyd found Dr. Charles Ryrie’s statement was not true: